1. What is a digital public good?

 3. I was asked for clarifications, how can I submit them?

-You can submit the requested clarifications through the Application Portal.
-Please log into your account; on the dashboard you will see your application with a yellow box saying ‘Clarifications Required’.
+You can submit requested clarifications through the Application Portal.
+Once you log into your account, the dashboard will show your application with a yellow box saying ‘Clarifications Required’.
 Click on the ‘View & Respond’ button on the right and your application will open up.

 The indicators where clarifications are requested will be marked with a yellow dot on the side.
 You can click on those indicators, enter your clarifications in the text box, and then press save.
 Once you have responded to all clarifications, please press ‘Submit’.

-Please ensure that you provide all clarifications in a clear and concise manner – we depend on self-reporting by all applicants and discourage repeated rounds of clarifications with our review team to optimise time.
-In case the clarifications submitted are not self-explanatory and complete, the digital solution will be marked as ‘Ineligible’.
+Please ensure that you provide all clarifications in a clear and concise manner – we depend on self-reporting by all applicants and discourage repeated rounds of clarifications with our review team in order to optimise time.
+In cases where the clarifications submitted are not self-explanatory and complete, the digital solution will be marked as ‘Ineligible’.

 4. I submitted the requested clarifications; then I was asked for further clarifications.
 What should I do?

 Please ensure that you understand the requirements being asked of you and submit them accordingly.
-If you have any questions regarding what is needed, please reach out to the review team on DPG Review Team before submitting the second round of clarifications.
+If you have any questions regarding what is needed, please reach out to the review team at firstname.lastname@example.org before submitting the second round of clarifications.